Ticket types and capacities Follow

 Sales Channels (required)

 You can set where this ticket is available for sale.
-You have the option of selling through the app (POS), online on the event page, in the back-end admin pages, and through the TicketCo Wallet which is the customer-end app where they can also store their tickets.
+You have the option of selling through the app (POS), online on the event page (Web), in the back-end admin pages, and through the TicketCo Wallet app (Wallet).